-A study by Witwicka et al. (2024) showed that acute effects led to an up-regulation of genes involved in detoxification and stress response.
+A study by Witwicka et al. (2024) showed that acute effects led to an upregulation of genes involved in detoxification and stress response.
 Additionally, oxidative stress response genes were similarly up-regulated.
 Furthermore, there was an increase in the expression of apoptosis-inducing genes, indicating mechanisms that may contribute to immediate cellular stress and potential cell death (Witwicka et al., 2024).
 Also, acute and chronic exposure to clothianidin resulted in the death of 54% and 29% of bees, respectively.
 This suggests that the impact of clothianidin does not intensify with time.
 Bees appear to be more capable of tolerating prolonged lower-level exposure compared to acute exposure (Witwicka et al., 2024).

 SUBLETHAL TOXICITY